kamilburda/batcher/DEVELOPMENT.md

 Plug-in-related Python modules must be placed under the `batcher/src` directory.
 This avoids a problem where Python attempts to import modules from the top-level module (`batcher.py`) rather than the package with the same name (`batcher`).

-Development-related modules (such as documentation generation) must be placed under the `dev` directory.
+Development-related modules (such as documentation generation) must be placed under the `src/dev` directory.

 ### Line length